 Spore formation is another means of asexual reproduction.
 During unfavourable conditions, the organism develops sac-like structures called sporangium that contain spores.
 When the conditions are favourable, the sporangium burst opens and spores are released that germinate to give rise to new organisms.

 In asexual reproduction, a single cell is divided to produce offspring.
 The simple cell-by-cell division is not possible in multicellular organisms.
 Most of the multicellular organisms have a complex body design.
 They have a higher level of organization like tissues, organs and organ system.
 Thus, they need a special mode for reproduction.

 - Mates not required.

-- An enormous number of organisms can be produced.
+- An enormous number of organisms can be produced in very less time.

 - Positive genetic influences pass on to successive generations.

 - It occurs in various environments.

 Disadvantages of Asexual Reproduction

 - Lack of diversity.
 Since the offsprings are genetically identical to the parent they are more susceptible to the same diseases and nutrient deficiencies as the parent.
 All the negative mutations persist for generations.